stallman-j/stallman-j.github.io/about-me.md

 # Chinese

 - Seriously, no, seriously, *Zhuangzi*.
-I need to find a good translation of this quirky Daoist genius, but he's so much fun and his stuff is so weird and thought-provoking.
+I need to find a good translation of this quirky Daoist genius.
+His stuff is so weird and thought-provoking.

 # Learning Resources

-## Math
+## Math/Stats

 - Joseph Blitzstein's [Statistics 110: Probability](https://projects.iq.harvard.edu/stat110/home).
 I wish I'd discovered this a decade ago.
 He's *so* good.
 The textbook is free online, the lectures are delightful, and there are even some solutions in the textbook so you can make your own problem sets.

-## Math Camp for Economists
+### Math Camp for Economists

 - [U Arizona's Math Camp](https://www.youtube.com/c/ArizonaMathCamp).
 I wish someone had told me to go through this in the June before starting the PhD.

 # Stuff

-- **Tea**: I get mine from [Teasenz](https://www.teasenz.com/) these days and my quality of life is so much higher.
+- **Tea**: I get mine from [Teasenz](https://www.teasenz.com/) these days, rather than pestering my pals to fill their suitcases.

-    - If you subscribe to the newsletter, wait for your tea of choice to drop 20%, and then buy 2kg in bulk for another 20% off, the price relative to quality is pretty close to what you could get in a reputable tea shop in China.
+    - If you subscribe to their newsletter, wait for your tea of choice to drop 20%, and then buy 2kg in bulk for another 20% off, the price relative to quality is pretty close to what you could get in a reputable tea shop in China.